Greece Yacht Charter Rental

 Greece, one of the most exotic locations in Europe, is famous for its tradition of sensational and vibrant nightlife.
 It is one of the few countries in the world, which boasts of all-night parties that carry on till morning.
 The Greek peninsula, located southeast of Europe consists of the mainland—Attica, Peloponnese, Central Greece, Thessaly, Epirus, Macedonia, and Thrace—and the islands in the Aegean and Ionian Seas.
 The main tourist attractions include the Saronic Gulf Islands, Crete Islands, The Cyclades Islands, The Dodecanese Islands, The Sporades Islands, The Lonian Islands, Siros Islands, Kos Islands, and The Chaklidiki Islands.

-A great advantage of yacht charters in Greece is the small distances between many of the islands.
+A great advantage of motor yacht charter in Greece is the small distances between many of the islands.
 If you have a week (or even a weekend!) you may easily visit islands in the Saronic Gulf or the Cyclades from Athens.

 Greece Catamaran Charter Itinerary